Empirical Asset Pricing via Ensemble Gaussian Process Regression: Introduction

 In sum, our paper confirms the great potential of machine learning for predicting conditional expected returns.
 We contribute to this understanding by adding prediction uncertainty, which greatly improves the performance of prediction-sorted portfolios.
-But machine learning methods on their own do not explain the statistical financial risk or underlying economic mechanisms.
-It remains a direction of future research to extend and add structure to our GPR approach, such as in \cite{filipovic2022copula}.

-Our paper contributes to the fast emerging literature on machine learning for empirical asset pricing.
-In their pioneering work, \cite{gu_kel_xiu_20} conduct a comparative study of several machine learning methods to predict the grand panel of individual stock returns from the US markets and demonstrated the advantages of machine learning methods over traditional approaches.
+Our paper contributes to the fast emerging literature on machine learning for empirical asset pricing.{\footnote{The literature on traditional empirical asset pricing can essentially be divided into two broad categories: time-series and cross-sectional prediction models.
+For the former see, e.g., \cite{welch2008comprehensive}, \cite{koijen2018carry} and references therein.
+Cross-sectional models aim at explaining differences in the cross-section of stock returns and do so by regressing returns on stock-level characteristics, e.g., past returns, turnover etc., and macro-economic variables.
+See, e.g., \cite{fama2008dissecting} and references therein.
+The main limitation of these traditional regression models is their incapability of incorporating a large number of features and non-linear dependencies.}} In their pioneering work, \cite{gu_kel_xiu_20} conduct a comparative study of several machine learning methods to predict the grand panel of individual stock returns from the US markets and demonstrated the advantages of machine learning methods over traditional approaches.
 Similar studies are performed for European stock markets, \cite{drobetz2021empirical}, and bond markets, \cite{bianchi2021bond}. \cite{gu2021autoencoder} use an autoencoder neural network to demonstrate that imposing economic structure on a machine learning algorithm can substantially improve the estimation.
 In the same spirit, \cite{chen2019deep} use deep neural networks with the fundamental no-arbitrage condition as a criterion function to estimate an asset pricing model for individual stock returns.
 These articles, however, exclude the important class of kernel-based models.
 We bridge this gap and show that our simple ensemble method based on GPR dominates the performance of their best benchmark models, which are based on neural networks.
 Our model leads to a better out-of-sample predictive $R$-squared, and further taking into account the estimates of the prediction accuracy leads to better portfolio performance in terms of Sharpe ratio.